 I understand the difficulty in finding the right speaker for your event.
-Although I have a list of previous speaking topics (which can be helpful to you), I welcome your specific theme chosen by you for your event.
+Although I have a list of speaking topics (listed below), I welcome your specific theme chosen for your event.
 It is my desire to come alongside of you and assist you in bringing about your specific objectives.

-If you want to check my availability for your event, or if you have questions before proceeding further, I’d love to connect with you!
-Please email me in the contact form below.
+If you would like to check my availability for your event, or if you have questions before proceeding further, I’d love to connect with you!
+Please email me using the contact form below.

 My most requested topics are: